Dennis Wheatley: Writing career

 In many of his works, Wheatley wove in interactions between his characters and actual historical events and individuals.
 For example, in the Roger Brook series the main character involves himself with Napoleon and Joséphine whilst spying for Prime Minister William Pitt the Younger.
 Similarly, in the Gregory Sallust series, Sallust shares an evening meal with Hermann Göring.
-In They Used Dark Forces, the last book of the Sallust war-time sequence, Göring gets a surprisingly positive depiction as an honourable man who disliked the systematic killing of the Jews (though not actually doing anything to stop it) and who wanted to end the war when realizing that Germany was doomed to lose it; Göring is contrasted with Goebbels, who according to Wheatley "was on the extreme left" and "took seriously the Socialist part of National Socialism".
+In They Used Dark Forces, the last book of the Sallust war-time sequence, Göring gets a surprisingly positive depiction as an honourable man who disliked the systematic killing of the Jews (though not actually doing anything to stop it) and who wanted to end the war when realizing that Germany was doomed to lose it; Göring is contrasted with Joseph Goebbels, who according to Wheatley "was on the extreme left" and "took seriously the Socialist part of National Socialism".

 During the 1930s, Wheatley conceived a series of mysteries, presented as case files, including testimonies, letters, and pieces of evidence such as hairs or pills.
 The reader had to inspect this evidence to solve the mystery before unsealing the last pages of the file, which gave the answer.
 Four of these 'Crime Dossiers' were published: Murder Off Miami, Who Killed Robert Prentice?, The Malinsay Massacre, and Herewith The Clues!.

 Wheatley also devised a number of board games including Invasion (1938), Blockade (1939), and Alibi (April 1953).

 In the 1960s, Hutchinson was selling a million copies of his books per year, and most of his titles were kept available in hardcover.
 A few of his books were made into films by Hammer, of which the best known is The Devil Rides Out (book 1934, film 1968).
 Wheatley also wrote non-fiction works, including an account of the Russian Revolution, a life of King Charles II of England, and several autobiographical volumes.